Examining and Analyzing Allameh Tabatabei’s Account on Faith within the Framework of Howard Snyder’s Non-Doxastic Approach

 عنوان مقاله [English]

-Examining and Analyzing Allameh Tabatabei’s Account on Faith within the Framework of Howard Snyder’s Non-doxastic Approach
+Examining and Analyzing Allameh Tabatabei’s Account on Faith within the Framework of Howard Snyder’s Non-Doxastic Approach

 نویسندگان [English]

-• Mahbibeh Pakdel 1
+• Mahboubeh Pakdel 1

 • Abbas Yazdani 2